avash10/GCMS/README.md

 # GCMS
-Gas Consumption Management System is a Python-Django Project
+Gas Consumption Management System is a Python-Django Project.